dankelley/oce_netcdf/README.md

     ncgen -o ctd01.nc < ctd01.cdl

+or with

+    make

+(which converts all local .cdl files to .nc files, if the .cdl is younger than the .nc).

 # ctd02.cdl

 Based on ctd01.cdl, add some fake info as for a ctd (see any argo file).
 So far,